martell/ellcc/llvm/docs/CMake.rst

   the man pages are added (but not built by default unless ``LLVM_BUILD_DOCS`` is enabled).
 Currently the only target added is ``docs-llvm-man``.
 Defaults to ON.

+**SPHINX_WARNINGS_AS_ERRORS**:BOOL
+  If enabled then sphinx documentation warnings will be treated as errors.
+Defaults to ON.

 Executing the test suite
 ========================